 Presbyterians for Earth Care Team

 The PEC Team is part of a nationwide organization of Presbyterians for Earth Care found in Presbyterian (USA) churches and presbyteries all over the country.
 This team seeks to educate the presbytery concerning environmental issues and to advocate for overtures that will be taken to General Assembly.
 Come join us in this effort to protect our environment and to improve the way we use our natural resources.
-Call the Presbytery office at (701)772-0783 or contact the Team chair, Rev. Paul Henschen at (701)349-4007.
-Rev. Henschen is also on the national Steering Committee for Presbyterians for Earth Care.
+Email the Presbytery Ofiice at

 The work of this team is founded on scripture.
 In Genesis 1:26, 28 humankind has “dominion” over the animals of the earth.
 This means that like any good king or queen, we are to care for and protect the creatures of the earth.
 The goal is to keep creation in its original and God-given state of being “very good” (Genesis 1:31).
 In the second creation story beginning at Genesis 2:4b, humankind is given the vocation of “tilling and keeping” the garden of Eden (Genesis 2:15).
 Again, we are given the lifetime responsibility of taking care of the earth and all its creatures.